Find a Missionary Visit in Your State

-Each Global Ministries missionary serves not only in another country, but also returns to serve in the US and Canada at the end of his/her term of service.
-Typically, a missionary who serves four years spends six months on home assignment.
-During home assignment missionaries are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions where they have Missionary Relationships.
-Usually these visits are scheduled 9-6 months in advance.
-Please be in touch with your Region or Conference office about your congregation's interest in hosting a missionary the next time a missionary is scheduled to be in your area.
-Should a Disciple and UCC congregation plan a special mission event, The Missionary Relationships Program office will try to provide a former Global Ministries missionary or volunteer as a mission speaker.
+Each Global Ministries missionary serves with one of our partners partners around the world and then returns to serve in the US and Canada at the end of his/her term of service.
+During home assignment missionaries are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
+Usually these visits are scheduled 3-6 months in advance.
+Please be in touch with your Region or Conference office about your congregation's interest in hosting a missionary.
+Should a Disciple and UCC congregation plan a special mission event, The Mission Personnel Office will try to provide a current or former Global Ministries missionary or volunteer as a mission speaker.

-If you are a member of the UCC Conference/Disciples Region committee responsible for coordinating an upcoming missionary visit click here for a document that will share 10 steps to planning a successful missionary visit in your Conference/Region.
+If you are a member of the UCC Conference/Disciples Region committee responsible for coordinating an upcoming missionary visit click List of Missionary Relationships in UCC Conferences for a document that will share 10 steps to planning a successful missionary visit in your Conference/Region.

 If you are a member of a local congregation interested in requesting or receiving a missionary visit while a missionary is in your UCC Conference/Disciples Region please contact Beth Miller.